Heat Fleet lists hundreds of local oil company deals, so you can get the best heating oil delivery prices in Boston

 Electricity use for home heating in Boston

-Electric heat pump systems for home heating are less popular in Boston.
-Since 2023, the number of homes heating with electricity dropped from 409,965 to 248,917, a 39% change.
+Electric heat pump systems for home heating are more popular in Boston.
+Since 2014, the number of homes heating with electricity jumped from 27,004 to 37,591, a 39% change.

 Adoption of solar home heating systems in Boston

-Solar is the most environmentally friendly of all heating fuels.
+Out of all fuels, solar is the safest for the environment.
 With an “active” solar heating system, liquid is circulated between solar panels on a home’s roof and a heat energy storage tank (similar to a hot water heater) in the basement.
-Today, 205 homes in Boston are heated with active solar arrays.
-This is a 59% drop from 2023, when 505 homes had active solar heating.
+Now, 87 homes in Boston are heated with active solar arrays.
+This is a 112% gain from 2014, when 41 homes used active solar heating.

 Why Boston Homeowners Choose Heat Fleet?